Waco Suspension Bridge

 Col. John T. Flint, an Austin lawyer and banker, who had moved to Waco after the war and established a firm named Flint & Chamberlain, went personally to New York to handle the contract for building a bridge.

 In October 1868, the engineer he hired, Thomas M. Griffith, began to supervise the construction using cables from the Roebling company of Trenton, New Jersey.
 The logistical and engineering difficulties he encountered were abnormal because of the remote location.

 Due to lack of machine shops in the Waco area, getting the materials to the building site was a journey in itself.
 The nearest railroad was 100 mi away, and the closest town with artisans with the skills needed was Galveston, over 212 miles (341 km) from the build site.
 Supplies were loaded onto a steamer in Galveston, and ferried to Bryan.
 From there, they were loaded onto wagons pulled by oxen.
-The pothole-filled dirt road from Bryan to Waco was bad, even by 19th-century Texas standards.
+The pothole-filled dirt road over 80 miles long from Bryan to Waco was bad, even by 19th-century Texas standards.

 The twin double towers that anchored the span were considered to be a marvel of engineering at the time, containing nearly 3 million bricks, which were produced locally.

 The bridge collected its first toll on January 1, 1870.
 Its 475 ft span made it the first major suspension bridge in Texas.